tarot-school/tarot-school.github.io/registration/index.md

 - sextuple room €125 per night,
 - bed in a mixed dormitory shared with others €25 per night.

 If you are planning to book a room at Central Hostel Bergamo, contact them by specifying that you will attend a summer school organized by the University of Bergamo.
+Note that we did not make any reservation, so rooms are subject to availability.

 ***
 #### Extra tickets for Welcome Reception, Social City Tour, Social dinner can be purchased, please contact us for further information.